Plesiosaur: Evolution

 The Plesiosauria have their origins within the Sauropterygia, a group of perhaps archelosaurian reptiles that returned to the sea.
 An advanced sauropterygian subgroup, the carnivorous Eusauropterygia with small heads and long necks, split into two branches during the Upper Triassic.
 One of these, the Nothosauroidea, kept functional elbow and knee joints; but the other, the Pistosauria, became more fully adapted to a sea-dwelling lifestyle.
 Their vertebral column became stiffer and the main propulsion while swimming no longer came from the tail but from the limbs, which changed into flippers.
 The Pistosauria became warm-blooded and viviparous, giving birth to live young.
 Early, basal, members of the group, traditionally called "pistosaurids", were still largely coastal animals.
 Their shoulder girdles remained weak, their pelves could not support the power of a strong swimming stroke, and their flippers were blunt.
 Later, a more advanced pistosaurian group split off: the Plesiosauria.
 These had reinforced shoulder girdles, flatter pelves, and more pointed flippers.
 Other adaptations allowing them to colonise the open seas included stiff limb joints; an increase in the number of phalanges of the hand and foot; a tighter lateral connection of the finger and toe phalanx series, and a shortened tail.

-From the earliest Jurassic, the Hettangian stage, a rich radiation of plesiosaurs is known, implying that the group must already have diversified in the Late Triassic; of this diversification, however, only a few very basal forms have been discovered.
+From the earliest Jurassic, the Hettangian stage, a rich radiation of plesiosaurs is known, implying that the group must already have diversified in the Late Triassic; of this diversification, however, only a few (very) basal forms have been discovered, the most derived Rhaeticosaurus.
 The subsequent evolution of the plesiosaurs is very contentious.
 The various cladistic analyses have not resulted in a consensus about the relationships between the main plesiosaurian subgroups.
 Traditionally, plesiosaurs have been divided into the long-necked Plesiosauroidea and the short-necked Pliosauroidea.
 However, modern research suggests that some generally long-necked groups might have had short-necked members.
 To avoid confusion between the phylogeny, the evolutionary relationships, and the morphology, the way the animal is built, long-necked forms are therefore called "plesiosauromorph" and short-necked forms are called "pliosauromorph", without the "plesiosauromorph" species necessarily being more closely related to each other than to the "pliosauromorph" forms.